* Significant progress at Geneva talks on Ukraine seen slim

 U.S. oil prices rose despite a sharp spike in crude stockpiles in the world's biggest consumer last week.

 Crude oil stocks climbed 10 million barrels to 394 million barrels in the week ending April 11, according to the Energy Information Administration (EIA), far more than the 2.3 million-barrel build expected by analysts.

 Inventories were boosted in part by a 5.2 million-barrel build on the Gulf Coast, to the highest level since the EIA began collecting data in 1990.

-"Despite the inventory build and the fact that there's a lot of supply out there, prices remain strong and continue to go up due to the rising geopolitical tensions in Ukraine," said Victor Shum, vice-president of energy consultancy IHS Energy Insight (Reporting by Manolo Serapio Jr.; Additional reporting by Florence Tan and Ed Davies)
+"Despite the inventory build and the fact that there's a lot of supply out there, prices remain strong and continue to go up due to the rising geopolitical tensions in Ukraine," said Victor Shum, vice-president of energy consultancy IHS Energy Insight.
+(Reporting by Manolo Serapio Jr.; Additional reporting by Florence Tan; Editing by Anand Basu)